Lucky-Joshi/spiderman-shooting-game/README.md

 - Defeat all enemies to advance to the next level.

 ## Play Online
-You can also play the game online at [this link](https://lucky-joshi.github.io/spiderman-shooting-game/).
+You can also play the game online [by clicking here](https://lucky-joshi.github.io/spiderman-shooting-game/).

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.